joolstorrentecalo/gitlab-foss/doc/administration/monitoring/prometheus/index.md

 ### Standalone Prometheus using the Linux package

-You can use the Linux package to configure a standalone Monitoring node running Prometheus.
+The Linux package can be used to configure a standalone Monitoring node running Prometheus and [Grafana](../performance/grafana_configuration.md).
-An external [Grafana](../performance/grafana_configuration.md) can be configured to this monitoring node to display dashboards.

 A standalone Monitoring node is recommended for [GitLab deployments with multiple nodes](../../reference_architectures/index.md).

-The steps below are the minimum necessary to configure a Monitoring node running Prometheus with the Linux
+The steps below are the minimum necessary to configure a Monitoring node running Prometheus and Grafana with the Linux
 package:

 1. SSH into the Monitoring node.